How to Clean a Menstrual Cup while traveling

 When you find out this, the first question to ask is:

-The reality is that is more a personal choice. #2, even though is recommended if you have heavy flow, I would say is definitely up to you.
-If you have given birth, #2 must be your option, in any other case, I would go straight to #1.
-Why is that?
+The reality is that it is more of a personal choice and how well you know your body. #2, even though it is recommended if you have a heavy flow, I would say it is definitely up to you.
+If you have given birth, #2 must be your option.
+In any other case, I would go straight to #1.
+Why?
 Because what will definitely change is the frequency on which you are going to empty it.
-You can wear a menstrual cup even for 12 hours in a row and no, not necessarily it will leak.
+You can wear a menstrual cup even for 12 hours in a row, and no, not necessarily it will leak.
+How to clean a menstrual cup, when it comes to frequency, usually plays an important role in the decision you will make.
 You have to do it more frequently if your flow is heavier.

 There are a lot of menstrual cup brands available.
-The most popular are definitely Diva Cup and Lunette.
-I would definitely suggest you to buy online a whole kit that also, besides including just the cup and the bag, it will also include the menstrual cup cleaner for a reasonable price.
-There are a few online stores such as Be Prepared.
-Period that also has a lot of information and many other alternatives for your period that you might like consider, such as cloth pads.
-It also provides the option of receiving monthly products if you’re not still convinced about the menstrual cup.
+The most popular brands are definitely Diva Cup and Lunette.
+I would definitely suggest you buy online a whole kit that also, besides including just the cup and the bag, it will include the menstrual cup cleaner for a reasonable price.
+Which menstrual cup brand should you buy?
+The one you feel works best for you!